|

 half of the 1980s, the constitution reflected a gradual renunciation

-of building communism, the leading role of the Communist Party and
+of building communism, the leading role of the communist party and

-the Soviet system.
-At the same time, it began to give greater
+the soviet system. at the same time, it began to give greater

 priority to human rights, private property and the principle of

-division of powers.
-In 1991, the post of President was introduced in
+division of powers. in 1991, the post of president was introduced in

-Russian Federation, adopted on November 22, 1991, was incorporated
+russian federation, adopted on november 22, 1991, was incorporated

-into the constitution.
-New opportunities arose to freely create
+into the constitution. new opportunities arose to freely create

 political parties and public organisations and all this had a

-significant impact on the country’s political life.
+significant impact on the country抯 political life.

 |